-&lt;sup>18 Advanced machine learning tools perform much better with indirect speech.
+19 Advanced machine learning tools perform much better with indirect speech.
 For example, OpenAI's ChatGPT as of January 2023 correctly labelled our Introduction quote as likely being sarcastic.
-A constraint is that because our data are confidential, they cannot be processed externally.

 Institutional investors frequently express their commitment to active ownership in public, yet since their interactions with portfolio firms are private and the very fact that they take place is undisclosed, we have limited evidence about the content and the quality of private meetings between asset managers and their portfolio firms, and the extent to which the asset manager uses these meetings for profitable trading opportunities.
 We find that meetings broadly serve the purpose of transmitting soft information rather than hard information.
 We conclude that meetings both confirm/reinforce prior beliefs and change them, both scenarios creating valuable trading opportunities.
 The topics of meetings are potentially less important than how that content is being discussed.
 For example, we find that the tone of voice of the meeting is significantly related to trading, as well as who attends the meeting, using both data from the asset manager and the portfolio firm.